 There is no update of seal consumption or population size for 1997.
 Previous estimates have indicated that consumption of fish by seals in the stock area has been increasing in recent years.
-The total estimate for Div.
-2J and 3KL in 1996 is 2.5 million tons.
+The total estimate for j) Survey Estimates of Total Mortality k) Assessment Results

+Div.
+2J+3KL in 1996 is 2.5 million tons.
 This is estimated to include 108 343 tons of cod <40 cm in length and 1 427 tons of cod >40 cm, excluding consumption by hooded seals (SCR Doc.
 97/40).